Orcas of the Salish Sea

 • Tips for whale watching (where to go, what to look for, how to ID individuals, and more).

-This course will be co-led by Madelaine Katz, a nature educator and student of the Salish Sea, and Jazmen Yoder, outdoor educator, naturalist, and founder of Northwest Natura.
+This course will be co-led by Madelaine Katz, a Marine Naturalist, and Jazmen Yoder, outdoor educator, Salish Sea Naturalist, and founder of Northwest Natura.

-The entire class will take place indoors at the Chuckanut Center near Fairhaven in Whatcom County, WA.
-The Chuckanut Center is heated and has access to facilities including a bathroom, full kitchen, and drinking water.
+The class will take place indoors at the Chuckanut Center near Fairhaven in Whatcom County, WA.

 Have a look at my Refund Policies before you order.